-Cisco Nexus ACI is the de facto preferred fabric solution for data center environment.
+Cisco Nexus ACI is the de-facto preferred fabric solution for the data center environment.
 Application Centric Infrastructure has introduced many terms that network community is not so much familiar to.
-Hence, in this article, we shall touchbase on Tenants and related key components.
+Hence, in this article, we shall touch-base on ACI Tenants and related key components.
 However, before explaining Tenants, a quick reference to Traditional network approach is imperative –

 - If we wish to separate the traffic, then segmentation should be based on either L2 (VLAN or MAC) or L3 (IP subnet), which means one department traffic is segregated from another department using VLAN’s.

 - If we wish to implement policy (QoS, ACL, and Segmentation) on a server, it will be configured on L3 hop (which is the gateway device), further based on the policies forwarding decision can be made.
-Since policies are built based on the IP subnet or VLAN’s, therefor if IP subnet or VLAN changes occur, all the policies such as QoS, ACL, Segmentation will become ineffective and consequently policies need to be updated or new ones configured.
-Traditional network has a dependency on the IP subnet or on VLAN’s where applications are recognized by their IP address or VLAN’s.
+Since policies are built based on the IP subnet or VLAN’s, therefore if IP subnet or VLAN changes occur, all the policies such as QoS, ACL, Segmentation will become ineffective and consequently, policies need to be updated or new ones configured.
+The traditional network has a dependency on the IP subnet or on VLAN’s where applications are recognized by their IP address or VLAN’s.

 Below is the detailed information on the components:-